kj89/testnet_manuals/defund/README.md

 * input your wallet address and click `Get Fund`

 ### Create validator
-Before creating validator please make sure that you have at least 1 torii (1 torii is equal to 1000000 utorii) and your node is synchronized
+Before creating validator please make sure that you have at least 1 torii (1 torii is equal to 1000000 ufetf) and your node is synchronized

 To check your wallet balance:
 ```